-In 2022, in the midst of the international pandemic COVID-19, Athens Exchange Group continued to operate efficiently ensuring a safe and healthy environment for its employees, visitors, customers and partners.
+In 2023, in the aftermath of the end of COVID-19, the Athens Exchange Group continued to operate efficiently ensuring a safe and healthy environment for its employees, visitors, customers and partners.

-From the beginning of the pandemic, the Athens Exchange Group rapidly took preventive measures to protect its employees.
-Specifically, the following actions were carried out in 2022:
+Since the beginning of the pandemic, Athens Exchange Group proceeded to rapidly take preventive measures to protect its employees.
+Specifically, the following actions were carried out in 2023:

-- Implementation of a hybrid working model combining work from the office and from home.
-In 2022 an average of 69% of employees worked remotely. - Regular disinfections of the building housing the Group's companies.
+• Implementation of a hybrid working model combining working a minimum of 2 days from the office and 3 days from home.
+In 2023, each employee worked remotely an average of 55% of his/her time.

-- Conduct weekly COVID-19 tests for staff working physically on the premises as well as for security and cleaning staff of partner companies for prevention purposes. - Daily provision of instructions, health prevention/protection material (masks, antiseptics) and Rapid tests to visitors and staff visiting unscheduled to the Group's building. - Regular briefings to employees and continuous support and guidance from the Human Resources Department in order to better adapt to working remotely. - Adherence to all measures foreseen at events (instructions, tests, etc.).
+- Regular disinfections of the building housing the Group's companies. - Testing for COVID-19 for staff working physically on the premises as well as for security and cleaning staff of partner companies for prevention purposes, as necessary. - Daily provision of instructions, health prevention/protection material (masks, antiseptics) and Rapid tests to visitors and staff on unscheduled visits to the Group's building.